robrich/terraform-hands-on-workshop-aws/07-Discussion/best-practices.md

   We're separating concerns and validating each piece in isolation.

 - Use the [Terraform Docs](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).
 The docs are your best friend.
+Note that input variables are named "Arguments", and output variables are named "Attributes".

 - Naming: It's best to name all resources using only use lower-case letters, numbers, and underscores.
 Avoid ~~spaces~~, ~~upper-case letters~~, ~~special characters~~, and ~~emoji~~ as some services don't like unusual names.
 Even if the service you're using does support these characters, other services referencing this name may not.
+Some resources have naming limits, so avoid things that are too name in nested variables.

 - Google It: Don’t hesitate to search the Terraform documentation if you’re stuck.